 Do you consider travel issues?

 Yes.
-We look at whether we have got clubs from the same area travelling on the same trainlines across the Football League and the Premier League on the same day.
+We look at whether we have got clubs from the same area travelling on the same trainlines across the EFL and the Premier League on the same day.
 We want to avoid having various "pinch points" on the rail and road network.
 We also tell the computer to try to minimise travel on Boxing Day and New Year's Day.

 How are the fixtures released?